Cristopher Ballinas Valdés: Education

-Ballinas Valdés was awarded a Doctor of Philosophy in politics degree from the [Hertford College], University of Oxford, in 2009.
+Ballinas Valdés was awarded a Doctor of Philosophy in politics degree from the Hertford College, Oxford in 2009.
 Where he worked under the supervision of Christopher Hood and Laurence Whitehead.
 He began his studies at the Universidad Nacional Autónoma de Mexico (UNAM), where he graduated summa cum laude at the top of his class in 1998, earning a B.A. in political science and public administration.
 He has also attended graduated studies at the Kennedy School of Government, Harvard University and in American Studies at the University of California, San Diego and Master Studies in Government and Public Affairs at FLACSO – México.

 The National Autonomous University of Mexico (UNAM) awarded him with the Gabino Barreda Medal in Political Science in 2000.

+Public servant

 Ballinas Valdés is a specialist on high-level policy formulation and has been in charge of designing several programs at the federal government in Mexico.
 In 2010, he was appointed as Deputy Director General for Planning and Social Development for the most vulnerable population at the Ministry for Welfare, in Mexico; a position he held until the end of 2013.
 In that capacity, he was responsible for the formulation of the welfare policy towards the most vulnerable population in Mexico, including the second largest welfare program in Mexico with an operating budget of almost US$5 billion (representing 50% of the Ministry's budget) and over 3500 locally engaged employees.
 By the end of 2013, the programs provided support to over 5.2 million people.

 Prior to that, Ballinas Valdés served as Senior Adviser to the Vice-Minister for the Interior.
 In that post, he advised on politics, migration, intelligence, border security, and other policy issues and helping on drafting and negotiating three bills; including a major reform to the Mexican political system migration and asylum.
 Years before, he also served as Adviser to the Deputy Minister for the Environment, where he participated on the drafting of the first National Plan on the matter and on suggesting strategies for the international agenda on climate change.